 Pepperdine Caruso School of Law faculty are distinguished legal scholars and lawyers committed to providing students with the resources they need to succeed in our online Master of Legal Studies program.
 Our faculty empower students with the legal expertise and ethical judgment to meet the complex challenges they may encounter in their professional roles.

 Our Master of Legal Studies program includes students with diverse backgrounds, professional experiences, and viewpoints.
 These various perspectives improve the classroom experience by creating more nuanced discussion and debate.
 Explore the class profile of the current students in Pepperdine Caruso School of Law’s online Master of Legal Studies program.
-Curious to know how students from different backgrounds are leveraging the skills they are learning in our program?
-View our student profiles.

 Average Years of Work Experience Prior to Enrolling